How is it ‘advanced’?

 A typical session lasts between 1½ and 2 hours.
 The first session begins with a half-hour consultation, allowing time for us to get to know one another and to discuss your intentions for the session and your larger goals.
 The next part of the session is the breathing, which lasts for about one hour.
 Usually you will be lying down, though in some cases you may sit or stand for a portion of the session.
 I will support you to relax and guide you to breathe through the mouth at the optimal depth and speed.
-The breaths will be connected with no gap between the inhale and the exhale and you will relax deeply on each exhalation.
+The breaths will be connected with no gap between the inhalation and the exhalation and you will relax deeply on each exhalation.
 This is called “conscious connected breathing.”
-Most of the time, I will encourage you to breathe deeply and energetically through the mouth into the upper part of the lungs.
-This helps to accumulate breath energy and to direct it to the heart area and lower chakras where we have locked away many emotional memories.

-After the breathing portion, if appropriate, I may offer a complementary coaching technique.
+After the breathing portion, if appropriate and time allows, I may offer a complementary coaching technique.
 While continuing to lie down, you will breathe more gently while I guide you through this process to explore the early decisions made in childhood that still drive your behaviors as an adult, often unconsciously.
-This portion of the session lasts for 10 to 30 minutes.
+This portion of the session lasts for 10 to 20 minutes.
 This technique is a powerful complement to advanced breathwork.
 It helps to facilitate the release of limiting patterns.
 This technique can also be done remotely with a shorter period of initial breathing.

-After this, you will rest for about 5 minutes to enjoy and integrate the experience.
-Then we will have the remaining time to debrief and share about the session.
-I may also suggest exercises and practices you can take into your daily life to support growth and transformation, including the softening of habitual defense patterns that are no longer serving you.
+After this, you will rest to enjoy and integrate the experience.
+Then we will have the remaining time to debrief the session.
+I may also suggest exercises and practices you can take into your daily life to support the softening of habitual defense patterns that are no longer serving you.